 Evacuation removes air, readying the system for charging.
 Evacuate only after pressurizing and leak checking.
 Connect gauges to the compressor ports (See: "Access to the System" and "Gauges").
-It is not necessary to hook on to the high pressure (discharge) access port.
+It is not necessary to hook on to high pressure (discharge) access port.
 If pressure is noted, slowly vent the system through the low side valve to the open center hose.

 When pressure shows "O" psi, connect the center hose to a high vacuum pump.
 Start the pump and slowly open gauge hand wheel.
 Evacuated to best vacuum.
-On a new system, using a high vacuum pump this requires 15 to 25 minutes.
-When evacuation is finished, close gauge hand wheel.
+On a new system using a high vacuum pump this requires 15 to 25 minutes.
+When evacuation is finished close gauge hand wheel.
 Turn off the pump.
-Disconnect the center hose from pump and connect it to a can of refrigerant.
-Vent the hose from can tap to gauge body
+Disconnect the center hose from pump and connect it to a can of refrigerant (See "Tapping a Can of Refrigerant").
+Vent the hose from can tap to gauge body (See "Venting the Charge Hose").